sssoyeonss/2048/README.md

 ## Usage

 The game.py provides a class named Client.

-This represents a game, and provides methods such as make_move and get_state The get_state functions gets data from a deque, each object corresponds to a response from the server (Board, Game, or Result)
+This represents a game, and provides methods such as make_move and get_state.

+The get_state functions gets data from a deque, each object corresponds to a response from the server (Board, Game, or Result).

 For more information, refer to the source codes provided